 CEA’s mission is to be the nationally preferred provider of meaningful research and testing that contributes to access and success in higher and further education and training.
-In order to realize this vision, CEA strives to:
+In order to realise this vision, CEA strives to:

 - Develop tests in Academic Literacy, Quantitative Literacy, Scientific Reasoning and Mathematics that are valid predictors of performance in educational contexts – especially for students from educationally disadvantaged backgrounds.
 These tests are developed nationally by discipline experts and tap competencies that are required by these educational contexts.